cswank/kcli/README.md

 you enter.

 ### Printing
-If enter C-p the contents of the current view will be printed to stdout.
+If you enter C-p kcli will exit and the contents of the current view will be printed to stdout.
 If the current view is a partition then each message from the cursor to the end of the partition is printed to stdout.
 This is useful if you want to process the messages, for example:

     kcli | jq .age | awk '{s+=$1} END {print s}'